Philippe Shangti: Studio in Andorra

-Saturated from the Saint-Tropez frenzy, Philippe Shangti move to Andorra in order to get closer to nature.
+Saturated from the Saint-Tropez frenzy, Philippe Shangti move to Andorra to get closer to nature.
 He set up a large studio and a personal museum open to the public in La Massana.
 In 2017, the nature inspired him with the collection "No Pollution Here".

 In 2018, the French model, television host, and former Miss Universe 2016, Iris Mittenaere posed for Philippe Shangti.
 The work entitled I'm Iris.
 I'm not a princess pictures her wearing a multicolored crown, a Barbie fashion doll around the neck and a red princess dress with a very low neckline.
 The photographic work is auctioned at 40,000 euros in June 2018, at Cornette of Saint Cyr.
 All the benefits of this collaboration have been given to the Smile Train association which Iris Mittenaere is the godmother.
 This association operates free of charge on children born with cleft lip and cleft palate in developing countries.

 The 2018 collection "No Topless Here" focused on the women's empowerment.
 At the end of 2018 and the beginning of 2019, the contemporary artist exposes a part of his works under the title "Art is my hope", at the thermal complex Caldea in Escaldes-Engordany.
 8 sculptures and 18 large-format photos are exhibited, including misappropriations of the Mona Lisa of Leonardo da Vinci and works by Picasso.
 This exhibition recalled the various themes that preoccupy him, such as the future of our planet.

 After winning a national competition in which 27 artists participated, Philippe Shangti is chosen to represent the Principality of Andorra at the 58th Venice Biennale, one of the oldest, most important and prestigious contemporary art exhibitions in the world.
-From May 11, 2019 to November 24, 2019, the artist exhibits several creations at the Institute Santa Maria della Pietà, Venice.
+From 11 May 2019, to 24 November 2019, the artist exhibits several creations at the Institute Santa Maria della Pietà, Venice.
 Using different types of art such as photography and sculpture, grouped under the name "The Future is Now", those works address the impact of humanity on the environment and the future of our planet.
 Olga Gelabert Fàbrega, Minister of Culture, Youth and Sports, explains that environment is obviously a global concern.
 But it is also specifically important to the Principality whose governments efforts allow to keep only 5% of the national territory developed and the rest is pure nature.